 - Salt and pepper, to taste

-- Shredded cheddar cheese
+- Shredded sharp cheddar cheese

 - Add the potatoes and the chicken broth.
-Increase the heat and bring the mixture to a boil.
-Cook over medium high heat for 8-12 minutes, or until the potatoes are tender.
-Stir in the ham.
+Increase the heat, and bring the mixture to a boil.
+Cook uncovered over medium high heat for 8-12 minutes, or until the potatoes are tender.

-- Meanwhile, in another medium sauce pan, melt the butter.
-Stir in the garlic and saute until fragrant.
+- Meanwhile, in another medium saucepan, melt the butter.
+Stir in the garlic and saute until fragrant, about 30 seconds.
 Whisk in the flour and cook until bubbly and thick.
-Slowly add the milk and half and half, whisking constantly.
-Heat for 3-4 minutes, whisking often, until mixture is thickened.
-Stir the milk mixture into the potato mixture.
-Stir in the frozen peas and heat until hot clear through.
-Season to taste with salt and pepper.
-Serve with cheese and chives, if desired.
+Slowly drizzle in the milk, whisking constantly.
+It will be clumpy and weird at first.
+Just keep whisking.
+Slowly whisk in the half and half.
+Heat for 3-4 minutes, whisking often, until mixture is thickened and coats the back of a spoon.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.